timife007/BuzzNews/README.md

 This app demonstrates the following views and techniques:

-* Retrofit to make api calls to an HTTP web service
+* Retrofit to make api calls to an HTTP web service.
-* Moshi which handles the deserialization of the returned JSON to Kotlin data objects
+* Moshi which handles the deserialization of the returned JSON to Kotlin data objects.
 * Glide to load and cache images by URL.
+* Using Http request interceptor.

 It leverages the following components from the Jetpack library: